 3 Food business training and support

-- Business Companion - free guidance on all things Trading Standards.
+- Business Companion - guidance on Trading Standards.

 - Food Standards Agency - free online food safety training.

 - Business advice and support partnership - bespoke support and Primary Authority Partnerships provision for your business.